JuliaStats/StatsModels.jl/docs/src/internals.md

 ## The lifecycle of a `@formula`

-The `model_matrix` function used in the example above hides a lot of important internal details.
 A formula goes through a number of stages, starting as an expression that's passed to the `@formula` macro and ending up generating a numeric matrix when ultimately combined with a tabular data source: